 Assignments: Although a student intern's responsibilities will vary depending upon the needs of the office, interns typically work on complex international legal topics related to OFL cases and conduct legal research and analysis prior to drafting memoranda.
 For OIJA, interns review incoming Letters of Request for judicial assistance from foreign courts for treaty compliance, preparing rejection or referral letters, as appropriate.
 Interns also conduct legal or factual research and prepare memoranda concerning issues arising from requests for judicial assistance or in the context of foreign litigation.
 The research often entails matters of customary international law.

 Internship Location: Washington, DC

 Interns must be United States citizens and meet certain residency requirements.
-Students will preferably be rising 3Ls and must have a minimum cumulative GPA of 3.00.
+Candidates must have lived in the United States for at least three of the past five years.
+The three-year period is cumulative, not necessarily consecutive.
+Students will preferably be 2Ls and must have a minimum cumulative GPA of 3.00.
 Interns must also demonstrate strong research and writing skills.
 Foreign language proficiency is helpful.
 Completion of a basic international law course is preferred.

 Office of Foreign Litigation

 Application Deadline: Open on a rolling basis.